 Who were we?

 "Were?"
 We split up in 2008 after nearly 17 years after Tom broke an explicit trust agreement.
+Tom died in 2020.
 Wes keeps the site up as an anti-homophobia resource.

 Previously, I described us as two cool dudes.
 Wes met Tom in a bar in October 1991.
 Tom was wearing jeans, a white-T-shirt and leather vest, and chaps.
 Wes was looking particularly studly in his cop uniform!
 After two years of commuting (Tom was in Dallas, Wes in Houston), we obtained a house together in Houston and Tom moved down.